TendaiPhikiso/Flipkart-Dataset-Findings/README.md

 </details>

-# Problem Statement
-In the context of the given dataset there is a need to conduct a comprehensive data analysis to derive  insights.
-The analysis will focus on understanding the pricing dynamics, stock availability, seller performance, and the impact of discounts on both product and subcategory ratings.
-By addressing these questions, we aim to uncover patterns, trends, and relationships within the dataset, providing valuable insights to inform business decisions and strategies.

 # Case Study Questions

-Delving into the specifics of our product dataset, a noteworthy observation is the presence of **28,080 unique products**.
-There are **498 distinct sellers** & **346 brands** contributing to the platform's diverse product offerings.
-The dataset comprises a total of **4 categories and 22 subcategories**, reflecting the comprehensive range of offerings available to Flipkarts users.
+Delving into the specifics of our product dataset, a noteworthy observation is the presence of 28,080 unique products.

+There are 498 distinct sellers & 346 brands contributing to the platform's diverse product offerings.
+The dataset comprises a total of 4 categories and 22 subcategories, reflecting the comprehensive range of offerings available to Flipkart’s users.

 ## Price Metrics Analysis:

 ### 1. What is the average actual/selling price?

-To identify the benchmark of the typical cost of products within the Flipkart dataset, we carried out the Avg of actual product price and the selling price.
+To identify the benchmark of the typical cost of products within the Flipkart dataset, we carried out the Avg of actual product price and the selling price

 | Average of Actual Price | Average of Selling Price |
 | ----------------------- | ------------------------ |
 |        ₹ 1,415.25       |          ₹ 705.58        |

 ### 2. What are the minimum and maximum actual/selling prices?

+The range between minimum and maximum prices for both actual and selling prices provides insights into the diversity of pricing within the dataset.

 |  Minimum Actual Price   | Minimum  of Selling Price|
 | ----------------------- | ------------------------ |